Ducks Deluxe

-Ducks Deluxe were an English pub rock band of the 1970s, who continue to tour and record new material.
-Usually called "The Ducks" by their fans, they were known for up-tempo, energetic performances, and the successful careers of their members, after they disbanded.
+Ducks Deluxe were an English pub rock band of the 1970s.
+Usually called "The Ducks" by their fans, they were known for up-tempo, energetic performances and the successful careers of their members, after they disbanded.

 History

 The band formed in February 1972, with ex Brinsley Schwarz roadie Martin Belmont on guitar, former Help Yourself collaborator Sean Tyla, also on guitar, ex Help Yourself bassist Ken Whaley, and Magic Michael (Michael Cousins) on percussion.
 They named themselves after a slot machine at the Severn Bridge Service Station.
 Cousins was soon replaced by drummer Tim Roper and former Flamin' Groovies roadie, Nick Garvey, also joined.
 Playing more energetic music than most others on the London pub-rock circuit, the Ducks soon had a twice weekly booking at the Tally Ho in Kentish Town, and a manager, Dai Davies.

 Whaley left, and later rejoined Help Yourself, and in December 1972, the Ducks recorded two tracks at Man's Christmas party, one of which,"Boogaloo Babe", was released on a double 10" album Christmas at the Patti, their first appearance on a record.

 In 1973, the band signed to RCA and released their first single, "Coast to Coast", written by Sean Tyla and Nick Garvey, though Tyla is not credited on the track, because he was trying to untangle himself from a previous publishing deal.
 They also appeared in BBC TV Play for Today called Blooming Youth.
 Their eponymous debut album Ducks Deluxe was released in early 1974, and "captures something of the fire and excitement that the Ducks' live act generated".
-Keyboard and bass player Andy McMaster joined from The Sabres, to record a second album, Taxi To The Terminal Zone, but this was regarded as disappointing and McMaster left.
+Keyboard and bass player Andy McMaster joined from The Sabres, to record a second album, Taxi to the Terminal Zone, but this was regarded as disappointing and McMaster left.
 The band recorded its first Peel Session in April 1974, after which Garvey left and bassist Micky Groome joined.
 Despite recording a second Peel Session in March 1975, RCA dropped the band, so they were reduced to issuing an EP, Jumpin on the French label Skydog.

 Tim Roper left so former Brinsley Schwarz members Brinsley Schwarz and Billy Rankin played on the final tour, with the final gig being at the 100 Club in London on 1 July 1975.

 In 1978, RCA Victor released the compilation album Don't Mind Rockin' Tonite, featuring six songs from the band's debut LP, three from Taxi to the Terminal Zone (unavailable in the US at the time), and a few non-album singles.
 Reviewing the compilation in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "The music is pure rock and roll, maybe too pure, combining the Rumour's spirited intensity and the Motors' cheerful manipulation at a more primitive stage.
 Fans of the Tyla Gang will dig it."